Michael Richards: 1989–2005: Seinfeld and rise to prominence

-2006 Laugh Factory incident
+2006–2012: Laugh Factory incident and aftermath

-During a performance on November 17, 2006, at the Laugh Factory in Hollywood, California, Richards launched into a racist rant in response to repeated heckling and interruptions from a small group of Black and Hispanic audience members.
-Richards was recorded shouting "He's a nigger!" several times and making references to lynching and the Jim Crow era.
+During a performance on November 17, 2006, at the Laugh Factory in Hollywood, California, Richards launched into a rant using racist epithets and remarks in response to repeated heckling and interruptions from a small group of Black and Hispanic audience members.
+Richards was recorded shouting "He's a nigger!" several times and making references to lynching, Planet of the Apes, and the Jim Crow laws.
 Kyle Doss, a member of the group that Richards addressed, said the group had arrived in the middle of the performance and were "being a little loud".
 According to Doss:

-Three days after the incident, Richards made a public apology via satellite on the Late Show with David Letterman, saying: "For me to be at a comedy club and to flip out and say this crap, I'm deeply, deeply sorry.
-I'm not a racist, that's what's so insane about this."
-Many studio audience members laughed as Richards began his unscripted explanation and apology, thinking it was a bit, leading show guest Jerry Seinfeld to reprimand them, saying: "Stop laughing.
+The incident remained unknown to the larger public for three days until a cellphone video filmed by a member of the audience was obtained and released by TMZ.
+On November 20, after the video made rounds around the news, Jerry Seinfeld invited Richards to appear via satellite during a broadcast of the Late Show with David Letterman, where Richards was recorded saying: "I'm not doing too good.
+I lost my temper on stage, I was at a comedy club trying to do my act and I got heckled and I took it badly and went into a rage.
+And uh, said some pretty, uh, nasty things to some Afro-Americans."
+Many studio audience members laughed as Richards began his unscripted explanation and apology, thinking it was a bit, leading Seinfeld to reprimand them, saying: "Stop laughing.
 It's not funny."
-Richards said he had been trying to defuse the heckling by being even more outrageous, but it had backfired.
+Richards said he had been trying to defuse the heckling by being even more outrageous but it had backfired.
 He later called civil rights leaders Al Sharpton and Jesse Jackson to apologize.
 He also appeared as a guest on Jackson's syndicated radio show.
 Doss stated that he did not accept Richards's apology, saying: "If he wanted to apologize, he could have contacted ... one of us out of the group.
-But, he didn't.
-He apologized on camera just because the tape got out."
+But he didn't.
+He apologized on-camera just because the tape got out."